o365soa/soa/README.md

 * Microsoft.Graph.Authentication (from the Microsoft Graph PowerShell SDK)
 * Active Directory

+> [!NOTE]
-Note: For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from the PS Module Path to prevent conflicts.
+> For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from the PS Module Path to prevent conflicts.

 An application, named "Microsoft Security Assessment", is also registered (created) in your tenant.
 Details are provided below.